 Last week a friend of mine invited my son and I over to forage for paw paws from his tree.
 He was away, so we had a time even finding the tree.
 It was much larger than we expected, but the fruit is well hidden from view.
 We ended up googling a photo of the tree to locate it on his property.
 We’ve been fruit picking before, but it has always been at a large orchard or farm - where it’s a little more structured.
 The idea of going out in the woods to find fruit was exciting.
 My son absolutely loved the adventure of going and foraging for fruit.

 If you don’t have paw paws where you live, they are a fruit native to the Eastern part of North America.
 They are the largest indigenous fruit to the United States.
 While this fruit is very common to the area, it is not readily available unless you know where to pick it.
 It doesn’t keep for more than a day once picked, so it’s not possible to sell fresh at the market.
-You can keep ripe fruits for 2 weeks or so in the refrigerator once picked.
-The inside is a bit like a custard texture, with large seeds that you do not eat.
-The flavor is very tropical, some describe it as banana/mango/cantaloupe mix.
+You can keep ripe fruits for about a week in the refrigerator once picked.

 Luckily my dress had pockets because we found a lot of fruit.
 We ended up with several pounds of fruit.
 I tried to get my son to taste it, because he was so excited to pick it, but that was a no go.
 He’s not a very adventurous eater, although he does like seeing where all the food comes from.
 I have hope that he’ll broaden his palate when he’s older.
 (He might be afraid to eat it, but he’s not afraid to stick it in his nose!)